 Snow and ice control operations are expensive and involve the use of limited resources.
-Consequently, operations will normally not begin until the snow has stopped falling.
+Consequently, operations will normally not begin until the snow has stopped falling or within two hours of notice by authorized township personnel.

 VI.
 WHEN SNOW PLOWING WILL BE DELAYED OR SUSPENDED